zalando/restful-api-guidelines/README.md

 ## Zalando specific information

 The purpose of our “RESTful API guidelines” is to define standards to successfully establish “consistent API look and feel” quality.
-The [API Guild](https://techwiki.zalando.net/display/GUL/API) [internal link] drafted and owns this document.
+The [API Guild \[internal link\]](https://techwiki.zalando.net/display/GUL/API) drafted and owns this document.
 Teams are responsible to fulfill these guidelines during API development and are encouraged to contribute to guideline evolution via pull requests.

-Furthermore, teams should take part in [API review process](https://github.bus.zalan.do/ApiGuild/ApiReviewProcedure) [internal link].
+Furthermore, teams should take part in [API review process \[internal link\]](https://github.bus.zalan.do/ApiGuild/ApiReviewProcedure).

 Note: These guidelines will, to some extent, remain work in progress as our work evolves, but teams can confidently follow and trust them.